ankidroid/Anki-Android/AnkiDroid-Javascript-API.md

 <br>[AbstractFlashcardViewer.java](https://github.com/ankidroid/Anki-Android/blob/master/AnkiDroid/src/main/java/com/ichi2/anki/AbstractFlashcardViewer.java#L3404)
 <br>[card.js](https://github.com/ankidroid/Anki-Android/blob/master/AnkiDroid/src/main/assets/scripts/card.js#L78)

+## API return values

+In all cases where an API defined below will return a value, it is possible the values are effectively "undefined" because they don't make sense in the context.
+A specific example is that an "ETA" for study time does not make sense in the Previewer.
+In these cases the return value will always be *type-safe* for use in following code to protect against javascript programming errors, but you should always check the return values themselves to ensure they make sense.
+In those cases, the "default" return values you will receive are "unknown" for string, -1 for number, and false for boolean.
+Arrays and Objects will be empty ([] and {} respectively).

 ## Initialize
 If api is not initialized, then Calling functions ```markCard``` ```toggleFlag``` will not work.
 Initialize js api using ```AnkiDroidJS.init()```